wso2/docs-is/en/docs/deploy/security/enable-hsts.md

 ## Enable for Jaggery applications

-For Jaggery applications, the `HttpHeaderSecurityFilter` element should be configured in the `<IS_HOME>/repository/deployment/server/jaggeryapps/jaggery.conf` file.
-This filter configuration is applicable to the /dashboard jaggery applications in this location.
+For Jaggery applications, the `HttpHeaderSecurityFilter` element should be configured in the `<IS_HOME>/repository/deployment/server/jaggeryapps/jaggery.conf` file. <!--This filter configuration is applicable to the /dashboard jaggery applications in this location-->.
 To enable HSTS for a Jaggery application, change the default filter configuration as shown below.

 Given below is the default filter configuration.